 The Importance of a Committed Criminal Defense Attorney

 If you’ve been convicted of a crime in Fort Worth, there’s nothing more important to your case than the commitment and passion of a determined criminal defense attorney.
-To ensure that no evidence suggesting your evidence is withheld from your trial—and that you get the most fair trial possible—contact the attorneys at the Hampton Law Firm, P.L.L.C.
+To ensure that no evidence suggesting your evidence is withheld from your trial—and that you get the most fair trial possible—contact the attorneys at the Hampton Criminal Defense Attorneys, PLLC, P.L.L.C.
 You can reach us now at 817-435-2909 now.